-Some of the best known, expert information providers in Europe have joined together to create the biggest, most comprehensive information service on assistive technology (AT) serving older and disabled people, their families and carers across the globe.
+Some of the best known, expert information providers worldwide have joined together to create the biggest, most comprehensive information service on assistive technology (AT) serving older and disabled people, their families and carers across the globe.

 The Eastin website is is an easy-to-use tool that opens the door to several national databases at the same time, so you can look up the information you require and have it immediately translated into your own language, where necessary.
 You can analyse, compare and choose the best and most up-to-date solutions for your needs.
 You may be a user of AT or a family member; you may advise clients as a healthcare professional or work in an ever expanding industry as an engineer or manufacturer.
 Whoever you are this website may help you find answers to your questions – in your own language.

-If you want to search for information on AT products across Europe, use "Assistive Technology Products".
+If you want to search for information on AT products across the globe, use "Assistive Products".
 Products can be searched by product classification, by keywords, by their commercial name or by the name of their manufacturer.
 You can also limit the search to the most recent products, or carry out advanced searches by combining more search parameters.

-If you want to search for information on companies involved in AT manufacturing or supplying, use "Companies".
+If you want to search for information on companies involved in AT manufacturing or supplying, use "Organizations" and select "Companies".

-If you want to search for AT associated information such as case studies, ideas on how to solve problems and fact sheets, use "Associated Information".
-Such information may include Fact Sheets (articles offering advice and describing issues to be aware of when using or seeking to buy an AT item and how to ensure that an AT item is appropriate for the user), FAQs (Frequently Asked Question, i.e. short pieces of text that provide answers to specific questions), Case Studies (articles describing how an individual has exploited AT to enable him or her to maintain, or to regain, his or her independence), Ideas (short descriptions of particular problems, illustrating how certain type of device or certain tricks could be exploited to solve them) or Links (selected centres or internet resources that can be helpful to the user).
+If you want to search for AT associated information such as case studies, ideas on how to solve problems and fact sheets, use "Library".
+Such information may include Articles (e.g. offering advice and describing issues to be aware of when using or seeking to buy an AT item and how to ensure that an AT item is appropriate for the user), FAQs (Frequently Asked Question), Case Descriptions (articles describing how an individual has exploited AT to enable him or her to maintain, or to regain, his or her independence), Ideas (short descriptions of particular problems, illustrating how certain type of device or certain tricks could be exploited to solve them) and various other items.

 If you have a question for one of the Eastin Partners or National Contacts, use "Info request".